-301 The contractor's technical proposal must describe a process plan with a documented quality control program that includes procedures, records, forms, etc., that demonstrate conformance with the following Checklist of Requirements.
-The COTR may request changes to the technical proposal at any time.
+- 301 The contractor's technical proposal must describe a process plan with a documented quality control program that includes procedures, records, forms, etc., that demonstrate conformance with the following AMS Checklist of Requirements.
+FSCS Division may request changes to the technical proposal at any time. - 302 Substitution Programs Contractors that may produce boneless beef for processing into fully cooked items for direct sales to further processors that hold QA Division substitution plans will declare this in their technical proposal.
+It is the contractor's responsibility to ensure that substitutable boneless beef raw materials sold to further processors for use as substitutable product are produced and managed according to provisions outlined in Section 301.